-Numerous medical conditions can cause pleural effusions.
-Some of the more common causes are:
+A wide range of things can cause a pleural effusion.
+Some of the more common ones are:

 - Shortness of breath

-- Chest pain, especially on breathing in deeply (pleurisy, or pleuritic pain)
+- Chest pain, especially when breathing in deeply (This is called pleurisy or pleuritic pain.)

-Computed tomography (CT scan): A CT scanner takes multiple X-rays rapidly, and a computer constructs images of the inside of the chest.
-Compared to chest X-rays, CT scans produce more detailed information about pleural effusions and other lung abnormalities.
+Computed tomography (CT scan).
+A CT scanner takes many X-rays quickly, and a computer constructs images of the entire chest -- inside and out.
+CT scans show more detail than chest X-rays do.